The August 2017 issue of AMRM should now be available everywhere.

-The digital version of AMRM has been released:
+The digital version of AMRM is available from Zinio.

 As most are now aware, we also have available an online version of AMRM to compliment our traditional paper version.
 You can purchase the paper version from newsagents, hobby shops and specialist bookshops (or direct from AMRM if none of the above are convenient), while the online version can be purchased either through us or direct from Zinio International.

 Contact AMRM, either by sending us the form below, or via our website, to take out a subscription to the online version (or adjust your current subscription to include the online version) in time for the release of the online version.

 Ring the office on (02) 9311 2036 and have your credit card handy

 To order the current issue from our website.

 online to the paper or digital (or both) versions of AMRM at our website.